 CIS uses the rankings of indicators within each jurisdiction to assess which counties (or other subdivisions) are most vulnerable to outbreaks associated with IDU.
 The ranking method is less statistical but very adaptable and works well in applied situations.
 In contrast, regression approaches (both Poisson and Negative Binomial) have more robust modeling and predictive power, at the cost of complexity, both for the modeler and for users of the model, such as local health departments and constituents at town hall meetings.

-CIS Example – Texas:
+CIS Example:

-We will use Texas as an example of how to perform a CIS.
 For this example, we used the following category / indicator pairs, based on publicly available data:

 Socioeconomics: Per Capita Income (2013-2017 American Community Survey)